harrypujols/vim/README.md

 ~~The .vimrc file should go where it should be.~~

-TODO work on the placement of the file
+TODO: work on the placement of the file

 ## after deploying
 - Install plugins `vim +PluginInstall`